Five questions about Apple’s startling new TV deal with Samsung

 So we’ve got:

-- A new “iTunes Movies And TV Shows” app
+- A new “iTunes Movies and TV Shows” app

 - Airplay support